 At the end of the day, all books must be put away on the shelf.
 There is nothing more frustrating when dinner is ready and papers are everywhere!

 Storage Location for Important Papers

 Reduce paper pile up by having a dedicated binder for each child.
-When the child’s weekly work is complete and reviewed, their work can get moved to the binder.
-Make sure your 3-hole puncher is handy on the shelf where you keep materials.
+When the child’s weekly work is complete and reviewed, their work gets moved to the binder.
+Make sure your 3-hole puncher is handy on the shelf where you keep similar materials.

 My favorite tool – Clipboards

 Clipboards are located on the same shelf as the books on top of the science kit box.
 Keeping clipboards upright is probably not a good idea unless you can hang them on the side.
-Most clipboards have built-in holes for convenient hanging.
-If you want to learn more about the efficiency of clipboards, go to this post here.
+Most of them have built-in hanger holes for convenience.
+If you’ve read my posts before, you know how much I LOVE clipboards.
+To learn more about the efficiency of clipboards, go to this post here.

 There you have it!
 I love sharing my organizing tips with you!
-I have spent a lot of time over the years tweaking and twitching.
-I don’t want you to have to go through the same hassle I went through to get your homeschool day running smoothly.
+I have spent a lot of time over the years tweaking and refining.
+Don’t go through the same struggle I went through to get your homeschool day running smoothly.

 What are your struggles with your homeschool space?
-I would love to hear your comments so please leave me one below.
+Maybe you’ve already fixed them and would like to share your idea?
+I would love to hear your comments so please leave them below.
 I read all of them!
 Until next time, my friend.